ushabharati/Python-InstaCart-Analysis/README.md

 Data

 For this project, open source datasets from Instacart are provided.
 The datasets contain data related to orders, customers, products and department of Instacart.
+The data provided is fabricated by CareerFoundry for learning purpose.

 Tools